EnricoVentola/enricoventola.github.io/_posts/2025-12-29-Securing-services-with-cloudflare-pfsense-and-traefik-part1.md

 DNAT is the way to go:

-_In Firewall > NAT: Create a new rule.
+In **Firewall > NAT**: Create a new rule.
-Interface: WAN
+- Interface: WAN
-Address Family: IPv4
+- Address Family: IPv4
-Protocol: TCP/UDP
+- Protocol: TCP/UDP
-Source: Address or Alias
+- Source: Address or Alias

-Type: Select the name of the list you created above “pfB\ALLOWED\PUBLIC\INBOUND\v4”
+Type: Select the name of the list you created above _“pfB\ALLOWED\PUBLIC\INBOUND\v4”_

-Destination: WAN Address
+- Destination: WAN Address
-Destination port range: HTTPS for both
+- Destination port range: HTTPS for both
-Redirect target IP: Alias or Address
+- Redirect target IP: Alias or Address
-Type: Enter the IP address of Traefik reverse proxy, for me it’s 10.1.40.36 Redirect target port: HTTPS_
+- Type: Enter the IP address of Traefik reverse proxy, for me it’s 10.1.40.36
+- Redirect target port: HTTPS